roisg/OfflineGeocoder-Android/README.md

 - First release of the project

 V 0.1.1
-- Added Ceuta and Melilla as Spain locations
+- Added Ceuta and Melilla as spanish locations

 #### License